mucherino/teaching/GPU/matrix-by-matrix.md

 	size_t idy = (blockIdx.y*blockDim.y) + threadIdx.y;
 	size_t ind = index(idx,idy,n);

-Notice the necessity to know the row size, which can be easily obtained from the configuration of the grid topology.
+Notice the necessity to know the row size ```n```, which can be easily obtained from the configuration of the grid topology.

 ## A kernel to set up all elements to zero